Buddha Air: History

 The airline was established on 23 April 1996 as a private limited company by Surendra Bahadur Basnet, a retired Supreme Court judge and former government minister; and his son, Birendra Bahadur Basnet.
 The name of the airline is derived from the Sanskrit word Buddha, a title used for the much revered Siddhartha Gautama.
 Operations commenced on 11 October 1997 with a sightseeing flight to Mount Everest using a brand new Beechcraft 1900D.
 In 2001, the airline partnered with the Bhutanese flag carrier Drukair to charter flights during the peak tourist season.
 Within ten years, the company had expanded to a fleet of seven 1900Ds.
 In 2008, a loan from the International Finance Corporation allowed the company to expand further by purchasing two ATR 42 aircraft.
 Buddha Air took delivery of its first 72-seat ATR 72 in June 2010.
+In July 2026, the airline acquired 70 seater ATR 72-600, the first of its kind in Nepal.

 International operations

 Buddha Air became the first international airline to operate charter flights to Paro Airport in Bhutan in August 2010.

 In 2011, Buddha Air began international flights from Pokhara Airport to Chaudhary Charan Singh International Airport in Lucknow, India; however, these flights were discontinued soon after.

-The airline also announced plans to fly to New Delhi's Indira Gandhi International Airport in the future.
-Current international operations are limited to seasonal flights to Varanasi.
+Kolkata – Buddha Air first launched the Kathmandu–Kolkata route on 27 May 2019, operating three weekly flights between Tribhuvan International Airport and Netaji Subhas Chandra Bose International Airport in Kolkata with a flight duration of about 1 hour 30 minutes.
+The service was later suspended in December 2019 amid low demand and the impact of the COVID-19 pandemic.

+The airline resumed direct flights to Kolkata on 19 October 2025 after a six-year gap, initially operating three weekly return services (Sundays, Tuesdays and Thursdays) with ATR-72 turboprop aircraft.
+The flight time is approximately 1 hour 35 minutes, and this reinstatement reconnects Kathmandu and Kolkata as part of Buddha Air's international network.